bgord/blog/content/blog/use-image-zoom-hook/lets-write-a-useImageZoom-react-hook.md

 ---
 title: Let's write a useImageZoom React hook
 date: "2019-06-09T23:42:32.169Z"
 description: Basic React Hook example explained on a real world scenario.
 ---

+> You can read that post on [dev.to](https://dev.to/bgord/let-s-write-a-useimagezoom-react-hook-5354).

 Let's write a useImageZoom React hook

 In this article, I am going to present a basic React hook responsible for handling image "zoom" functionality.